PeikestPeike/pic16-project/README.md

 # pic16A-project

-# Project title:
+# Project Name:
-MarkovChain.v2
+MarkovText.v2

 # Group Members:
 Peike Li, Yuxuan Shi, Johnny Tu

-# Project description:
+# Project Description:
-Using a source text, MarkovChain.v2 will generate a fake text using units of words.
+MarkovText.v2 is a simplified Markov Language Model.
+It models a text corpus and generates a fake text from it, using units of words.
+To compare two texts, it can computes the [Flesch reading ease score](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests) for the two texts.

-# Instructions on package installments:
+# Instructions on Package Installments:
 conda create --name NEWENV --file requirements.txt

 # Description of demo file: